mashupgarage/MG-Eng-Playbook/tools/development.md

 ## [Vim]()
 - Developers are free to use whatever editor they want but we recommend at least basic knowledge of vim
 - We recommend vim when working in a terminal based environment (e.g. SSH)
+- We consider using and customizing vim as an exercise to better understand how the editor works